yracine/device-type.myFlair/README.md

 /****************************************************

 The smartapp that enables Multi Zoned Heating/Cooling Solutions based on any ST connected thermostats/sensors- - coupled with smart vents (optional) for better temp settings control throughout your home".
 It can reproduce the eveness and eveness active Flair modes based on the thermostat's setpoints.
-The smartapp can also control multiple Minisplit/Windows unit and portable heaters/coolers inside some scheduled zones.
+The smartapp can also control multiple Minisplit/Windows unit and portable heaters/coolers inside your scheduled zones.

 For more details: